MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/VariantType.md

 Just as in D-Bus, Gnome::Glib::Variant types are described with strings ("type strings").
 Subject to the differences mentioned above, these strings are of the same form as those found in DBus.
 Note, however: D-Bus always works in terms of messages and therefore individual type strings appear nowhere in its interface.
 Instead, "signatures" are a concatenation of the strings of the type of each argument in a message.
 Gnome::Glib::Variant deals with single values directly so Gnome::Glib::Variant type strings always describe the type of exactly one value.
 This means that a D-Bus signature string is generally not a valid Gnome::Glib::Variant type string -- except in the case that it is the signature of a message containing exactly one argument.

 An indefinite type is similar in spirit to what may be called an abstract type in other type systems.
 No value can exist that has an indefinite type as its type, but values can exist that have types that are subtypes of indefinite types.
-That is to say, `g_variant_get_type()` will never return an indefinite type, but calling `g_variant_is_of_type()` with an indefinite type may return `1`.
+That is to say, `g_variant_get_type()` will never return an indefinite type, but calling `g_variant_is_of_type()` with an indefinite type may return `True`.
 For example, you cannot have a value that represents "an array of no particular type", but you can have an "array of integers" which certainly matches the type of "an array of no particular type", since "array of integers" is a subtype of "array of no particular type".

 This is similar to how instances of abstract classes may not directly exist in other type systems, but instances of their non-abstract subtypes may.